 - We will use the default VPC, so we don’t need to setup one

 - Following the best practices, the RDS instance must not publicly accessible but for the purposes of this article it will be created public

 1. Database Creation Method and Engine Version

-Go to AWS console and navigate to RDS service, from the left panel select the “Databases” option and tap on “Create database” button, then the create database page should be displayed.
+Go to AWS console and navigate to RDS service, from the left panel select the “Databases” option and tap on the “Create database” button, then the create database page should be displayed.
 Leave the “Standard Create” option chosen and change to MySQL as the engine.

 Specify the following properties:

 - DB instance identifier: Set name to identify the DB instance

 - Master username: A username that will be used to connect to the DB instance